 Professional course Air Quality Monitoring

-The Air Quality Management Resource Centre (AQMRC) in the Department of Geography and Environmental Management is pleased to offer a new suite of Air Quality short courses.
-This new suite consists of five one-day courses covering the following topics:
+The Air Quality Management Resource Centre (AQMRC) in the Department of Geography and Environmental Management is pleased to offer an exciting suite of online Air Quality short courses.
+This new suite consists of five distinct courses covering the following topics:

 - Air Quality Management